randomodbuild/randomodbuild.github.io/_posts/2021-11-26-little-free-library-update.md

 ## Context

 The Little Free Library was originally constructed back in 8th grade for a community service project.
-You can learn more about that \[here]({% post_url %}) After I finished construction, my teammates found a location for the library.
+You can learn more about that After I finished construction, my teammates found a location for the library.
 It was going to be on county land, part of a new "green" area that the city had setup.
 There were several great characteristics: Sunny (for the solar panel), walkable (we wanted it to get decent use), close to a teammate (for easier maintenance of the library).

 However, soon after the completion of the Library, Covid-19 happened.
 The city stopped returning my emails, and after almost a year of nothing, I decided that it was time to move on.
 With all three of us now in different high schools, I asked my teammate to drop the library off at my house, and it would be my responsibility to get it installed somewhere.